MicrosoftDocs/security/compass/protect-against-ransomware.md

 1. **Stick with the recommended priorities**

     Use the phases as a starting plan for what to do first, next, and later so you get the most impactful elements first.

 2. **Be proactive and flexible (but don’t skip important tasks)**

     Scan through the implementation checklists for all sections of all three phases to see if there are any areas and tasks that you can quickly complete earlier (e.g., already have access to a cloud service that hasn’t been utilized but could be quickly and easily configured).
 As you look over the whole plan, be very careful that *these later areas and tasks don’t delay completion* of critically important areas like backups and privileged access!

 3.	**Do some items in parallel**

     Trying to do everything at once can be overwhelming, but some items can naturally be done in parallel.
 Staff on different teams can be working on tasks at the same time (e.g., backup team, endpoint team, identity team), while also driving for completion of the phases in priority order.

 Implementation checklists do not intend to imply an order of tasks and results or assume a specific state of your existing configuration.
-Use the checklist to confirm and modify your existing configuration as needed and in a way that works within your organization.
+Use a checklist to confirm and modify your existing configuration as needed and in a way that works within your organization.
 For example, in the most important backup element, you backup some systems, but they may not be offline/immutable, or you may not test the full enterprise restore procedures, or you may not have backups of critical business systems or critical IT systems like Active Directory Domain Services (AD DS) domain controllers.

 ### Phase 1.
 Prepare for the worst